csantanapr/knative-tekton/README.md

 1. Install Tekton Dashboard in namespace `tekton-pipelines`
     ```bash
     kubectl apply --filename https://github.com/tektoncd/dashboard/releases/download/v0.7.0/tekton-dashboard-release.yaml
-    ubectl wait pod --all --for=condition=Ready -n tekton-pipelines
+    kubectl wait pod --all --for=condition=Ready -n tekton-pipelines
     ```
 1. To access the dashboard you can configure a service with `NodePort`
     ```bash